 Team 3A: Staff & Board of Directors

-Sarah Tiedemann currently serves as the Interim Artistic Director of Third Angle New Music and as a member of the Oregon Ballet Theatre Orchestra.
+Sarah Tiedemann currently serves as the Artistic Director of Third Angle New Music and as a member of the Oregon Ballet Theatre Orchestra.
 She has performed across North America, Europe, and Australia with groups including the Oregon Symphony, Swedish Radio Symphony, and Royal Stockholm Philharmonic and at festivals including Chamber Music Northwest, the Britt Festival, the Astoria Music Festival, and the Summer Institute for Contemporary Performance Practice.
 Sarah specializes in interpreting contemporary works and has appeared with Third Angle New Music, Northwest New Music, Cascadia Composers, and Boston’s Callithumpian Consort.
 She holds degrees from Oberlin Conservatory and the New England Conservatory and pursued postgraduate studies at the Royal College of Music in Stockholm, Sweden.
 Sarah has received national and international awards and fellowships from the U.S. Department of Education, the American-Scandinavian Foundation, and the American Women’s Club of Sweden.
 Also a skilled administrator, she previously served as Executive Director of Young Musicians & Artists (YMA), Communications Coordinator at Third Angle, and Marketing Director at Chamber Music Northwest.
 She is currently a faculty member at Lewis & Clark College and Portland State University.

 Lisa Volle, Executive Director, is a former musician turned arts administrator.
 Lisa graduated from Skidmore College with a BS in Social Work and a minor in Music.
 She previously worked for Friends of Chamber Music and Portland Piano International, as well as at summer music festivals around the U.S. Lisa also served as the 2014-15 Ambassador for Artslandia Magazine.
 The Executive Director is responsible for managing the office and concert production.
 Some of Ms. Volle’s key responsibilities include all the logistics associated with concerts, ticketing, contracting, maintaining financial records, accounts receivable/accounts payable, marketing, and fundraising.